Isidro Lángara: Real Oviedo

+C.D.
+Euzkadi and San Lorenzo

 When Bilbao fell to the falange, the team traveled to the Americas touring Cuba, Mexico and Argentina.
 In 1938 they joined the Mexican Liga Mayor under the name Euzkadi, finishing second.
 After the civil war ended in 1939 the team dissolved and Lángara traveled to Argentina in search of a new team, as a republican he could not return to Spain without risking harsh repression.

 On the advice from his teammate Ángel Zubieta, he joined San Lorenzo de Almagro.
-His debut in 1939 was against perennial league champions River Plate and he scored 4 goals in a 4–2 victory, after arriving in Argentina on the morning of the same day.
-In 1940, Langara was the joint top scorer in the Argentine Primera with 33 goals in 34 games (his record in Argentina playing for San Lorenzo – 110 goals in 121 matches).
+His debut in 1939 was against perennial league champions River Plate and he scored four goals in a 4–2 victory, after arriving in Argentina on the morning of the same day.
+In 1940, Lángara was the joint top scorer in the Argentine Primera with 33 goals in 34 games (his record in Argentina playing for San Lorenzo – 110 goals in 121 matches).
 He also holds the record of scoring most goals in a match in Argentina – 7 – that still stands today.

-With Langara, San Lorenzo became an Argentine top side, eventually breaking the River Plate monopoly and winning the Argentinian league title.
+With Lángara, San Lorenzo became an Argentine top side, eventually breaking the River Plate monopoly and winning the Argentinian league title.
 Lángara was San Lorenzo's star player alongside René Pontoni (courted by Barcelona but remained in Argentina) and Reinaldo Martino (who would later become a star with Juventus).
 Although he never won the league with San Lorenzo, the team finished twice in second place and won the Copa de Confraternidad Escobar – Gerona, an official trophy organized between the second placed teams from Argentina and Uruguay.
 With Lángara, San Lorenzo also reached the final of the Copa Adrián C. Escobar in 1939.

+RC España

-With the emergence of a professional league in Mexico in 1943, Langara signed to Real Club España, where he would win his first and only national league title.
+With the emergence of a professional league in Mexico in 1943, Lángara signed to Real Club España, where he would win his first and only national league title.
 In the Mexican league he was top scorer twice, in 1944 and 1946.
-Still today, he is the only footballer in history to be top scorer in major leagues on three different continents; only Alfredo Di Stefano, Romário, Ruud van Nistelrooy and Cristiano Ronaldo have matched the feat of being top scorer in three separate countries.
+Still today, he is the only footballer in history to be top scorer in major leagues on three continents; only Alfredo Di Stefano, Romário, Ruud van Nistelrooy, Robert Lewandowski and Cristiano Ronaldo have matched the feat of being top scorer in three separate countries.
 In 1946 he was awarded CONCACAF player of the year – the top player in all the northern and Central American leagues.

+Real Oviedo

-After many years abroad, Langara was offered the chance of returning to Spain to once again play for Real Oviedo.
+After many years abroad, Lángara was offered the chance of returning to Spain to once again play for Real Oviedo.
 The following season, 1946–47 and back in Spain, he scored a respectable 18 goals for the team.
 This tally left him fourth, behind Zarra, Pruden and Calvo for the Pichichi Trophy, proving that at 34 years of age he could still perform at the highest level.
-At the end of the season, Langara stunned Oviedo by announcing his retirement and emigrating back to live in Mexico.
+At the end of the season, Lángara stunned Oviedo by announcing his retirement and emigrating back to live in Mexico.